 The aim is to excite, enthral and entertain about the past.
 All proceeds from the festival have, since 2012, been directed to the Chalke Valley History Trust, which promotes the understanding of history to all ages, but especially children.

-The Chalke Valley History Festival began in 2011 on a small scale and as a fundraiser for the local cricket club.
-Club stalwart and historian James Holland had the idea for a festival but it was James Heneage, former founder and CEO of Ottakar’s bookshops and historical novelist, who suggested a festival dedicated to history.
+The festival began in June 2011 on a small scale and as a fundraiser for the local cricket club.
+Club stalwart and historian James Holland had the idea for a festival but it was James Heneage, founder and former CEO of Ottakar’s bookshops and now historical novelist, who suggested a festival dedicated to history.

-It began with the help of a number of local volunteers, a number of whom are still playing an integral part in the festival today.
-The Daily Mail became the festival’s principle sponsor in 2013.
-The festival now consists of a week of talks, discussions, debates, as well as extensive and immersive living history and an historic air display.
+It began with the help of a number of local volunteers, among whom Peter Bell and Rachel Holland played a big part in that first year and continue to do so today.
+Jane Pleydell-Bouverie came on board in autumn 2011 and has been at the heart of the festival ever since.
+The Daily Mail became the festival’s principal sponsor in 2013, and it now consists of a week of talks, discussions, debates, as well as extensive and immersive living history and historic air displays.